Cameron D. Neil

 A more recent successful trial outcome from the Commercial List (a specialized court that hears only commercial matters) can be found in the case of Scott and Pichelli Limited v.
 Eveley International Corp., in which Cam acted on behalf of the successful trustee in bankruptcy.
 The dispute was over monies paid into court, and which party had priority to same.
 Justice Wilton-Siegel found priority to funds in favour of Cam’s client, the trustee, in the amount of over $150,000.00, while finding the other party was only entitled to $11,500.00.

 Cam’s most recent trial victory was decided by Justice Skarica in Welton v.
 United Lands Corporation Limited.
 Cam successfully defended two related actions in which the Plaintiff sought combined damages of approximately $1.8 million.
 The Plaintiff was awarded only a fraction of the amount claimed.
 This case also represents Cam’s most recent appellate victory: the Plaintiff’s appeal of the trial outcome was dismissed on the merits, with costs of the appeal granted in favour of Cam’s clients.
 (Click here to view the decision of the Court of Appeal).

 Earlier in his career, Cam most notably had the honour of assisting the Ipperwash Inquiry into the 1995 O.P.P. shooting death of Anthony “Dudley” George, culminating in the May 31, 2007 report of Commissioner Sydney Linden.

-Cam is a member of the Advocates’ Society, the Ontario Bar Association, and the law associations of both Halton and Hamilton.
+Cam is a member of the Advocates’ Society, and the law associations of both Halton and Hamilton.
 Cam is a volunteer director of the Oakville Chamber of Commerce, holds the office of Secretary, and chairs its Governance Committee.